Sofinnova Partners

 Series B in 2022

 EnginZyme AB is a biotechnology company based in Stockholm, Sweden, founded in 2014.
-The company specializes in biocatalysis and a cell-free synthetic biology platform to create sustainable alternatives to conventional materials such as plastics, nylons, and rubbers.
-EnginZyme's innovative approach focuses on biomanufacturing techniques that promote green chemistry across various industries, including pharmaceuticals, food, chemicals, flavors, and fragrances.
-By utilizing patented cell-free technology, EnginZyme aims to replace traditional fossil-based manufacturing, thus facilitating the shift toward environmentally friendly production methods.
-The company has gained recognition for its contributions to sustainability, being named a Global Cleantech 100 company and recognized as a Technology Pioneer by the World Economic Forum.
-EnginZyme is supported by a diverse group of investors, reflecting its potential impact on addressing climate change and promoting sustainable practices in manufacturing.
+It specializes in biocatalysis and cell-free synthetic biology, providing sustainable alternatives to traditional materials such as plastics, nylons, and rubbers.
+EnginZyme's innovative platform utilizes enzymes to facilitate the green manufacturing of products essential to various industries, including pharmaceuticals, food, chemicals, flavors, and fragrances.
+By replacing fossil-based manufacturing processes with its patented cell-free technology, the company aims to contribute to climate change mitigation and promote sustainable biomanufacturing practices.
+EnginZyme has garnered recognition as a Global Cleantech 100 company and has been acknowledged as a Technology Pioneer by the World Economic Forum, underscoring its commitment to advancing green chemistry across multiple sectors.

 Mablink Bioscience